ostelco/ostelco-core/bq-metrics-extractor/README.md

   * Pushgateway: https://hub.docker.com/r/prom/pushgateway/
           docker pull prom/pushgateway
           docker run -d -p 9091:9091 prom/pushgateway

 * Send something from the program to a pushgateway running somewhere [Done]
 * Make the skeleton code read something (anything) from BigQuery, using config that is production-like.
+[Done]
+* Make a sensible metric encodedin SQL, read it from BQ and push it to pushgateway.
 [In progress]
+* Make command to run metric every N seconds.
+* Build a docker image.
+* Push the first metric to production, use kubernetes setup to ensure that one instance is always running.
 * Make it testable to send send metrics to pushgatway.
-* Build a docker image.
-* Run a proper metric and push it to test-pushgateway.
-* Package up as kubernetes component and introduce cronjob into cluster, use the cluster config scripts (XXX Reconsider the whole cronjob thing, perhaps this should run as a proper dropwizard application that is periodically invoked using a REST invocation from a cronjob?)
-* Deploy to production.
+* Extend to more metrics.